QuickBlox/quickblox-javascript-sdk/README.md

 ```

 The code above would then make `QB` make API requests to `http://api.differenthost.com/` rather than `https://api.quickblox.com` and would give you full debugging to the console.
-It would also set a 5 second timeout for all your requests, triggering the `error` callback in requests.
+It would also set a 5 second timeout for all your requests, triggering the `error` callback.

 Documentation
 ----------------------